facebook/react-native/.github/SUPPORT.md

 If you'd like to discuss topics related to the future of React Native, please check out the [React Native Community Discussions and Proposals](https://github.com/react-native-community/discussions-and-proposals) repository.

-## 💬 I want to talk to other React Native developers.
+## 💬 I want to talk to other React Native developers..

 If you want to participate in casual discussions about the use of React Native, consider participating in one of the following forums: